zimmoc/eventbase/README.md

 - __Search results__
     - Event name front and center to quickly identify the results.
-    - Official event picture supplied by ticketmaster
+    - Official event picture supplied by Ticketmaster
-    - Location information, including venue, city and country.
+    - Location information, including venue, city, and country.
     - Date shown in site signature color to draw attention to it.
-    - Tickets information showing when tickets go on sale and where to buy them.
+    - Ticket information showing when tickets go on sale and where to buy them.
     - Sorted by relevance that's calculated by the Ticketmaster API.

     ![Search results](/assets/images/readme/searchquery.png)